-Are looking for plots of land for sale in Lagos Nigeria to buy without losing your money or giving up the property to the government? here are comprehensive tips and advice you must read before buying your next property in Lagos state.
+Are you looking for plots of land for sale in Lagos Nigeria to buy without losing your money or giving up the property to the government? here are comprehensive tips and advice you must read before buying your next property in Lagos state

-Since we created this property buying guide for Nigerians looking for genuine plots of land to buy in Lagos Nigeria, it’s important that we share useful tips that will help interested property buyers living within or outside Nigeria find an affordable and genuine property to acquire with all necessary documents intact.
+Since we created this property blog for Nigerians looking for genuine plots of land to buy in Lagos, it’s also important that we share useful tips that will help interested property buyers living within or outside Nigeria find affordable and genuine property to acquire without legal issues.

 Reasons why you should buy your first property now in Lagos:

-- Lagos is the commercial hub of Nigeria – The state is the home to top companies across industries in Nigeria which is the reason migration is very high every day and as such creates an opportunity for property or home rental businesses.
-It’s the rising housing deficit that made Lagos state government to embark on a mass housing project for average income earners, yet, it is still not enough to cater for the growing population.
+- Lagos is the commercial hub of Nigeria – The state is the home to top companies across industries in Nigeria which is the reason migration is very high on a daily basis and as such creates an opportunity for property or home rental businesses.
+It’s the rising housing deficit that made the Lagos state government embark on a mass housing project for average income earners, yet, it is still not enough to cater for the growing population.
 You can buy a property and start a home rental business to serve workers looking for accommodation or lease to corporate organisations.

-Having mentioned the numerous advantages of being a property owner in Lagos Nigeria, does it mean that buying houses or land in the state is smooth? definitely NO. As it has it’s own benefit, there are also accompanying risk that comes with owning a plot of Land in Lagos which is not unconnected to activities of Hoodlums popularly known as Omonile and fraudsters who issue fake land documents.
+Having mentioned the numerous advantages of being a property owner in Lagos Nigeria, does it mean that buying houses or land in the state is smooth? definitely, NO. As it has its own benefit, there are also accompanying risks that come with owning a plot of land in Lagos which is not unconnected to activities of Hoodlums popularly known as Omonile and fraudsters who issue fake land documents.

-I must be sincere, buying a land or house in Lagos can be risky especially when you don’t deal with the right real estate agent.
-You might even use a family member or friend without due diligence and still end up wasting million of Naira on a fake property that doesn’t have the right documentation or already owned by the government.
+I must be sincere, buying land or a house in Lagos can be risky especially when you don’t deal with the right real estate agent.
+You might even use a family member or friend without due diligence and still end up wasting millions of Naira on fake property that doesn’t have the right documentation or is already owned by the government.
 This is the reason a lot of Nigerians prefer to buy land in their village where they feel transactions are safe or vetted by the community.

-Despite this flaws, owning a piece of land in Lagos is a lifetime investment that generates endless cash flow.
-It also starts with arming yourself with the right information, asking questions from genuine sources and understanding the necessary documents and approvals required before ownership is transferred to you.
+Despite these flaws, owning a piece of land in Lagos is a lifetime investment that generates endless cash flow.
+It also starts by arming yourself with the right information, asking questions from genuine sources and understanding the necessary documents and approvals required before ownership is transferred to you.

 Here are basic steps to buying genuine and affordable plots of land for sale in Lagos Nigeria

-- Carry out your own research on the area you want to buy the property by asking questions from family and friends in Lagos or visit online forums like Nairaland property session for discussion around properties in such area.
+- Carry out your own research on the area you want to buy the property by asking questions from family and friends in Lagos or visiting online forums like Nairaland property sessions for discussion around properties in such areas.

 - After you are satisfied with the first and second one, go for site inspection yourself as it’s very important that you take a first-hand site visit to where you want to buy the property.
 What if I am not in Lagos Nigeria?
 You can request a 360 video recording of the region from your agent or a trusted person.
 This will help you see what you are buying and allay fear.

-- A site inspection will help you see how near your property is, to key areas like offices, or business.
+- A site inspection will help you see how near your property is, to key areas like offices, or businesses.

 - Nearness to high tension is risky and such property might be exposed to the danger that comes with cable wires.
 You need to check this too during a site inspection.

-- Check how close the land or house you want to buy is to filling stations and market.
+- Check how close the land or house you want to buy is to filling stations and markets.

-- For easy navigation to another city, check how close you are to major road or bus stop.
+- For easy navigation to another city, check how close you are to major roads or bus stops.
 At the same time, it is not good to be too close to the road, in the case of expansion.
-I have seen many landlords forfeit their land during Lagos state government road expansion project.
+I have seen many landlords forfeit their land during the Lagos state government road expansion project.

 - If you are ok with the land after checking all these, you can connect hire a Surveyor to help you measure the land.